Disney's Art of Animation Resort

-Disney's Art of Animation Resort is a resort within Walt Disney World Resort in Lake Buena Vista, Florida.
+Disney's Art of Animation Resort is a resort within Walt Disney World Resort in Bay Lake, Florida.
 It is located where construction on the unfinished half of Disney's Pop Century Resort was started but later abandoned after the September 11 attacks.
 It is considered a value resort.

 The resort was the first to be built in the complex in over seven years and the fifth in the value-priced category, along with the three All-Star Resorts and the Pop Century Resort.
 Family suites opened on May 31, 2012, and standard rooms opened on September 15, 2012.